triggermesh/aktion/README.md

 ## Usage

 ```
-aktion parser -f main.workflow
+aktion pipeline -f samples/main.workflow
 ```

 ## Support

-We would love your feedback on this CLI tool so don't hesitate to let us know what is wrong and how we could improve it, just file an [issue](https://github.com/triggermesh/aktion/issues/new)
+We would love your feedback on this tool so don't hesitate to let us know what is wrong and how we could improve it, just file an [issue](https://github.com/triggermesh/aktion/issues/new)

 ## Code of Conduct